nikumar1206/nikumar1206.github.io/public/post4.md

 ## The Compilation Phase

-The source file must first go through a series of steps dictacted by the Python Interpreter, summed in the image above.
+The source file must first go through a series of steps dictated by the Python Interpreter, summed in the image above.

 ### Lexical Analysis and Tokenization